WCSCourses/Protozoan_Parasite_Database_Resources_2022/README.md

 After attending this course, participants should be able to:

-Use state-of-the-art bioinformatics software including web-based resources as well as in a UNIX-like environment to explore parasite datasets.
+Use state-of-the-art bioinformatics software including web-based resources as well as in a UNIX-like environment to explore parasite datasets

-Identify opportunities and limitations of the different methodologies in analysing parasite genomics data Apply software and web-based resources to visualise and analyse next generation sequencing datasets for parasitology research.
+Identify opportunities and limitations of the different methodologies in analysing parasite genomics data

+Apply software and web-based resources to visualise and analyse next generation sequencing datasets for parasitology research

-Apply software and web-based services to browse genomes and to display genome comparisons.
+Apply software and web-based services to browse genomes and to display genome comparisons

 Integrate and query large-scale genomic and functional genomic databases to answer biology-related research questions and develop testable hypotheses